NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 performed by a framework :term:`bridge` to execute a computation.
-The nGraph library is targeted toward automatic construction; it is far easier for a processing unit (GPU, CPU, or an `Intel Nervana NNP`_) to run a computation than it is for a user to map out how that computation happens.
+The nGraph library is targeted toward automatic construction; it is far easier for a processing unit (GPU, CPU, or an `Intel Nervana NNP`_) to run a computation than it is for a human to map out how that computation happens.
 Unfortunately, things that make by-hand graph construction simpler tend to make automatic construction more difficult, and vice versa.

 Here we will do all the bridge steps manually.
 The :term:`model description` walk-through below is based on the :file:`abc.cpp` code in the ``/doc/examples/`` directory.
-We'll be deconstructing the steps that an entity (framework or user) must be able to carry out in order to successfully execute a computation:
+We'll be deconstructing the steps that must happen (either programmatically or manually) in order to successfully execute a computation:

 * :ref:`define_cmp`
 * :ref:`specify_bkd`